guidopetri/chess-pipeline/README.md

 - `--since`, for since when to pull.
 This is given in Unix time.
 - `--single-day`, if only a single day is to be pulled from the API (this is a boolean flag)

-Optional arguments:

-- `--lichess-token` is the lichess API token to be used for faster API calls

 The above can also be added to your `crontab`, as long as your PATH and PYTHONPATH are set up correctly.

-The script defaults to writing to a table called `chess_games`.
+The script defaults to writing to a (main) table called `chess_games`.
+It also writes to tables called `game_clocks`, `game_evals`, and `game_moves` for the clock information, the computer evaluation of the position, and the moves made in the game, respectively.

+In order to access these tables, a section named `postgres_cfg` in your `luigi.cfg` file containing the following keys must exist:

+- `user`, the PostGreSQL user to log in as
+- `password`, the password for the above user
+- `host`, the hostname for where the server is running
+- `port`, the port to which the server is listening
+- `database`, the database to write to

+Optionally, you can also add a `lichess_token` section with the following key:

+- `lichess-token` is the lichess API token to be used for faster API calls

 ## Attributes